 UPDATED: April 05, 2023

-Homeowners with enough equity in their homes can apply for a home equity loan.
-Such loans are considered a low-cost way to finance a major purchase, pay down credit card debt or cover an emergency expense.
-However, putting one’s house up for collateral can be risky, and personal loans can be just as affordable without needing collateral.
+Homeowners with enough equity in their house can apply for a home equity loan.
+This kind of loan is considered a low-cost way to finance a major purchase, consolidate debt or cover an emergency expense.
+However, putting your house up as collateral can be risky, and personal loans can be just as affordable without requiring collateral.

-This article will show you the similarities between a home equity loan and a personal loan, and cover what you should consider before applying for either one.
+Let’s take a close look at a home equity loan versus a personal loan and the factors you should consider before applying for either.

 The Difference Between A Home Equity Loan And A Personal Loan

-On the surface a personal loan and a home equity loan may appear similar.
-Both types allow you to use funds for almost any reason, such as a home improvement project or debt consolidation, but it's important to know the differences between them.
+On the surface, a personal loan and a home equity loan may appear similar.
+Both are installment loans that allow you to use funds for almost any reason, including:

 Home Equity Loan

 You borrow against the equity in your home.

 Your collateral is your home.
 If you stop making payments, your lender can take your home through the process of foreclosure.